-In this constitution:
+In this constitution: "connected person" means:

-"connected person" means:
+(a) achild, parent, grandchild, grandparent, brotherors is terof the charity trustee;

-(a) a child, parent, grandchild, grandparent, brother or sister of the charity trustee;
+- 2. (b) the spouse or civil partner of the charity trustee or of any person falling within subclause (a) above; - 3. (c) a person carrying on business in partnership with the charity trustee or with any person falling within sub- clause (a) or (b) above; - 4. (d) aninstitutionwhichiscontrolled- - 1. (i) by the charity trustee or any connected person falling within sub-clause (a), (b), or (c) above; or - 2. (ii) by two or more persons falling within sub-clause (d)(i), when taken together - 5. (e) abodycorporateinwhich- - 1. (i) the charity trustee or any connected person falling within sub-clauses (a) to (c) has a substantial interest; or

-- (b) the spouse or civil partner of the charity trustee or of any person falling within sub-clause (a) above; - (c) a person carrying on business in partnership with the charity trustee or with any person falling within sub-clause (a) or (b) above; - (d) an institution which is controlled - - (i) by the charity trustee or any connected person falling within sub-clause (a), (b), or (c) above; or - (ii) by two or more persons falling within sub-clause (d)(i), when taken together - (e) a body corporate in which - - (i) the charity trustee or any connected person falling within sub-clauses (a) to (c) has a substantial interest; or - (ii) two or more persons falling within sub-clause (e)(i) who, when taken together, have a substantial interest.
+2. (ii) two or more persons falling within sub-clause (e)(i) who, when taken together, have a substantial interest.